 The decision to award transfer of academic credit is made by the applicable Graduate Department Chair and/or Program Director after a thorough review of the applicant's transcript for evidence of satisfactory course work completion and review of the course catalog descriptions and/or course syllabi as necessary to determine course equivalency.
-The decision to award transfer credit is based on the TTUHSC Transfer Credit Guidelines and Procedures http://www.ttuhsc. edu/catalog/credit transfer.aspx.
+The decision to award transfer credit is based on TTUHSC OP 77.17.
 Generally, credits earned at a regionally accredited college or university are accepted for transfer provided course content is equivalent and a grade of "B" or higher has been earned in the course.
 The majority, or over 50%, of the required credits toward a TTUHSC School of Nursing graduate degree must be earned at TTUHSC.
 PLEASE NOTE: Courses previously taken as Pass-Fail will not transfer for credit if the course is required for a School of Nursing Degree unless approved by the applicable Graduate Program Department Chair and/or Program Director.